You’re going to DEVOUR my savory, crustless quiche lorraine!

 - Heat oven to 375° and grease a 9” pie pan (quiche/tart pan won’t work for this quiche).

-- In a large skillet, add pancetta and cook through over medium heat.
+- In a large skillet, add bacon and cook through over medium heat.

-- Once cooked, place pancetta on paper towels to absorb excess grease.
+- Once cooked, place bacon on paper towels to absorb excess grease.

-- Add chopped onion and cook until softened (I used the grease from pancetta to cook them in).
+- Add chopped onion and leek, and cook until softened, about 8 minutes.
+(I used the grease from bacon to cook them in).

 - In a large bowl, whisk together the eggs heavy cream and remaining salt until combined.
 Stir in the mozzarella.